-I started my pages about hallmarking to document information about imported watches that is not readily available in the standard references such as Bradbury and Chaffers.
-However, I realised that many people with a watch that they have perhaps been given or inherited don't have ready access to these standard works, so on this page I show some examples of British hallmarks in watch cases.
-I can't (for copyright reasons apart from anything else) reproduce the information in Bradbury or Chaffers, but I hope the examples here will help you read the hallmarks in your own watch.
+I started my pages about hallmarking to document information about imported watches, which is not readily available in the standard references such as Bradbury and Chaffers.
+However, I realised that many people with a watch that they have perhaps been given or inherited don't have ready access to these standard works, so on this page I show some examples of the British hallmarks that were found in any watch cases that were hallmarked before 1 June 1907, and which continued to be used in British manufactured watch cases after 1907.

 Assay and Hallmarking

 Let's now have a look at the four parts of a British hallmark in more detail.
 Watch cases made in Britain from silver or gold should by law have been subjected to "assay" (which simply means "to test") to determine the purity of the metal, and provided they are of the required standard, stamped with marks showing at least the following four things:

 - Town mark - showing at which assay office the article was marked.

 - Standard mark - the tested and guaranteed minimum fineness of the metal.

 - Date letter - a mark which shows when the item was marked.

 - Sponsor's mark - a mark showing who submitted the item for hallmarking.